Magnesium and Blood Pressure – What You Should Know!

 Lower intakes have also been linked to an increased risk for type-2 diabetes, metabolic syndrome, and migraine.

 Magnesium supplements are safe and relatively low cost.
 Just remember more is not always better.
 The most common “adverse effect” reported from taking supplemental magnesium is laxation at levels above 350 mg (although most adults can tolerate 500 mg or less).
 People who take too much magnesium from supplements can experience nausea, diarrhea and abdominal cramping.

-Adults need to get about 320 mg (women) or 420 mg (men) of magnesium daily for good health.
-There really is no reason to supplement above 350 mg per day unless advised by your doctor.
+Adults need to get about 320 mg (women) or 420 mg (men) of magnesium daily for good health, per the Dietary Reference Intakes in the U.S. and Canada.

 Consumers – Check out the NIH fact sheet for consumers on magnesium (click here).

 Health professionals – Check out the expert review on magnesium that I co-authored (click here).